lerouzic/simuQuantGen/README.md

 When you click the **Knit** button a document will be generated that includes both content as well as the output of any embedded R code chunks within the document.
 You can embed an R code chunk like this:

-Here we define the parameters of the population (population size, number of (haploid) loci, initial genetic variance, environmental (residual) variance, strength of selection).
-Truncation selection is defined as retaining the most extreme % of the individuals of the population to form the next generation. trunc.sel=1 indicates 100% of the individuals are retained (=no selection).
-Positive (resp. negative) values stand for selection towards higher (resp. lower) phenotypes.
-For example 0.1 means that you retain only 10% of the individuals (those with the highest values).
+The simulation program works with a certain number of functions that are described below before the main function that uses these fucntions.

-The GPmap function returns the genotypic value (mean phenotype) corresponding to a genotype
+The GPmap function returns the genotypic value (mean phenotype) corresponding to a genotype.

 ```{r}
 GPmap <- function(genotype) {
   sum(genotype)
 }
 ```
 The get.phenotype function returns a phenotype value (1) from a Normal distribution (rnorm) of (mean) the genotypic value, and standard deviation (sd) the square root of the environmental variance as defined for the population.

 ```{r}
 get.phenotype <- function(genotype, var.env) {

 	rnorm(1, mean=GPmap(genotype), sd=sqrt(var.env))
 }
 ```
 The init.individual function generates a random individual for the starting population.
 The genotype of the individual is defined as a matrix of 2 columns (2 alleles), the number of rows being equal to the number of loci.
 The value of each allele is drawn from a Normal distribution (rnorm) of (mean) 0 and (sd): the initial genetic variance divided by the number of alleles in the population (=2 times the number of loci).
 The individual is defined by its (genotype), its genotypic value (genot.value) which is the sum of the allelic values, its (phenotype), and its fitness.
 Note here that the fitness of the initial individuals is 1 whatever their phenotypes.
 Fitnesses are then updated in the simulations (see below).
-This is because we need all individuals before applying truncation selection.
+This is because we need all individuals before applying selection.

 ```{r}
 init.individual <- function(var.init, num.loci, var.env) {
 	genotype <- matrix(